Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 > aside negative
 >
 > **Note:** For the account parameter above, specify your account identifier and do not include the snowflakecomputing.com domain name.
 Snowflake automatically appends this when creating the connection.
 For more details on that, refer to the documentation.

+If you are having some trouble with the steps above, this could be due tohaving different architectures, such as an M1 chip.
+In that case, follow the instructions [here](https://docs.snowflake.com/developer-guide/snowpark-ml/index#installing-snowpark-ml-from-the-snowflake-conda-channel) and be sure to conda install jupyter notebooks and pyarrow.

 ### Train Model
 Open up the notebook